ogulcancicek/An-Introduction-to-Statistical-Learning-Python/Exercises/Chapter 7/ch7_exercises.md

 (a)

-When $\lambda=\infin$ the loss term is ignored so we can look only at the penalty term; the function is hence minimized where the penalty term is zero.
+When $\lambda=\infty$ the loss term is ignored so we can look only at the penalty term; the function is hence minimized where the penalty term is zero.

 In this scenario, the penalty term is zero when $g(x) = 0$.